 Many service desks already know they need to “do more with less”

-A recent survey by the Service Desk Institute (SDI) – a professional body for anyone working in the IT service and support industry – highlighted the range of challenges that service desks are likely to face within the next 6 to 12 months.
+A recent survey by the Service Desk Institute (SDI) – a professional body for anyone working in the IT service and support industry – highlighted the range of challenges that service desks and customer support are likely to face within the next 6 to 12 months.

 Among these challenges was “facing a reduced budget and workforce,” but by far the most pressing concern for those surveyed was “facing the challenge of doing more with less.”
 This was the primary concern for 44% of respondents, scoring highly along with “updating current processes” and “embracing new ways of working.”